vishalkadam47/crafted-stack/README.md

 ## License 📃

-projectmate is licensed under the MIT License - see the [LICENSE](https://github.com/rohitdasu/projectmate/blob/main/LICENSE) file for the details.
+craftedstack is licensed under the MIT License - see the [LICENSE](https://github.com/vishalkadam47/crafted-stack/blob/dev/LICENSE) file for the details.